-Our risk framework and 'three lines of defence' model

-Board

-Risk Committee

-First line of defence (Business and Support functions)

-Risk identification and management
+Louise Gelling Interim Chief Risk and Compliance Officer

-- Identify, own, manage and report risks

-- Own specific risk and compliance policies

-- Execute Business Plan and strategy

-- Establish and maintain controls

-- Instil conduct requirements and individual monitoring

-- Stress and scenario modelling

-- Operate within systems and controls

-- Ongoing self-assessment of control environment effectiveness

-Second line of defence (Risk and Compliance)

-Oversight, advice and challenge

-- Own risk and compliance framework - Stress and scenario setting, responsible for oversight - Give proactive and reactive advice and Risk and controls assessment quidance - Monitor risk and compliance and assurance activities - Report on risk and compliance - Strategy and approach for regulatory engagement
+Our risk framework and 'three lines of defence' model Board Risk Committee First line of defence (Business and Support functions) Second line of defence (Risk and Compliance) Third line of defence (Internal audit) Risk identification and management Oversight, advice and challenge Independent assurance Identify, own, manage and report risks Own specific risk and compliance policies Execute Business Plan and strategy Establish and maintain controls Instil conduct requirements and individual monitoring Stress and scenario modelling Operate within systems and controls Ongoing self-assessment of control environment effectiveness Own risk and compliance framework Stress and scenario setting, responsible for oversight Give proactive and reactive advice and guidance Monitor risk and compliance and assurance activities Report on risk and compliance Strategy and approach for regulatory engagement Independent assurance of first and second lines of defence Independent thematic reviews Risk and controls assessment

-Third line of defence (Internal audit)

-Independent assurance

-- Independent assurance of first and second lines of defence - Independent thematic reviews
+M&G plc Annual Report and Accounts 2023

-Our Risk Management Framework and internal control systems support our Risk, Remuneration and Audit Committees and are based on the 'three lines of defence' model.
+Our Risk Management Framework and internal control systems support our Risk.
+Remuneration and Audit Committees and are based on the 'three lines of defence' model.